logo

 • Professional Certificate (5-Year): For existing teachers who have worked under an Initial Certificate for at least three years and completed 75 professional learning units (PLUs).
 Beginning in 2025, the PLUs required will increase to 90.

-• Advanced Certificate (7-Year): For existing teachers who have worked under a Professional Certificate for at least five years, have completed the required PLUs, and have proof of achieving an aspirational benchmark (advanced degree, NBPTS certification, RIDE or national recognition award, etc.).
+• Advanced Certificate (7-Year): For existing teachers who have worked under a Professional Certificate for at least five years, have completed the required PLUs, and have proof of achieving an aspirational benchmark (advanced degree, National Board for Professional Teaching Standards (NBPTS) certification, RIDE or national recognition award, etc.).

 If you are a bachelor’s degree holder who has yet to complete a teacher preparation program, check out our guide to alternative teacher certification in Rhode Island.